lixiyi/Track_code/README.md

 # Track_code
-ICTNET News Track 2018 Code
+ICTNET@ TREC 2018 News Track

 This is the code I tried on the News Track 2018 Task.